-Rheumatoid arthritis is a chronic disease that affects joints in various parts of the body including the hands, wrists, knees and shoulders.
+Rheumatoid arthritis is a chronic inflammatory disease that affects joints in various parts of the body, including the hands, wrists, knees and shoulders.
 The disease causes the lining of the joints to swell, causing pain and stiffness.
-Rheumatoid arthritis in the knee is also sometimes referred to as Runner's knee.

 - Post-traumatic arthritis

 Post-traumatic arthritis occurs after an injury, such as a dislocation or fracture.